Japan Property Tax And More: An Easy Guide For Foreigners

 • Japanese Nationals: If you had a domicile in Japan within 10 years before the decedent's death, both domestic and foreign properties are taxed.

-• Non-Japanese Nationals: If the decedent was not a foreign or non-resident, both domestic and foreign properties are taxed.
+• Non-Japanese Nationals: If the decedent was not a foreigner or non-resident, both domestic and foreign properties are taxed.

 • Gift Taxation: Property received as a gift from the decedent before their death is also subject to inheritance tax.

-Your overseas assets are also subjected to inheritance tax depending on:
+Your overseas assets are also subject to inheritance tax depending on:

-• If either the decedent or heir lives in Japan, then overseas assets are taxed.
+• If either the decedent or heir lives in Japan, then assets are taxed.

 • If both live overseas, and it has been over 10 years since they moved, Japanese tax does not apply to overseas assets.